balazsbotond/urlcat/README.md

 }
 ~~~

-As we can see, this minimal example is already rather hard to read.
+As you can see, this minimal example is already rather hard to read.
 It is also incorrect:

-- This will lead to URL containing duplicated slashes (`https://api.example.com//users`).
+- I forgot that there was a trailing slash at the end of the `API_URL` constant so this resulted in a URL containing duplicate slashes (`https://api.example.com//users`).
 - The embedded values need to be escaped using `encodeURIComponent`

 I can use the built-in `URL` class to prevent duplicate slashes and `URLSearchParams` to escape the query string.
 But I still need to escape all path parameters manually.